microgrid/matlab-microgrid-components/README.md

 - [ ] E. visual interface of graphs (Honorat)
 - [ ] F. Think about dependance on square meters. x, t, m2. (m2 can be obtained from the rated power PV_size and the type of PV).
 Alternative is to write this out (and ask for these inputs explicitly).
 - [ ] genetic algorithm?
 (Honorat)
 - [ ] check that fig(6) is correct i.e. that always 8 sets of batteries.
+It is not!
+Compare with output of original script (stepsizes 2 and 5).

 ## Todo list (tests)
 - [ ] give error if SoC < 20% (It may never be zero)